uvammm/uvammm.github.io/src/content/syllabus-draft.md

 # Assignments

+The main assignments for the class will be a series of team projects where students will be grouped into teams of two to four students, including both computer scientists and economists.
+The project teams and assignments will emulate the work of real interdisciplinary teams at leading companies.
+It will be the team's responsibility to distribute the tasks, communicate with each other and explain in the project report what part of the project was completed by what team member.

-The main assignments for the class will be two team projects.
-For the first project, teams will select an interesting economics paper and replicate or extend some part of the paper, and present the paper and their results to the class.
-For the second project, students will have an opportunity to define their own open-ended project to answer an interesting question about the world using methods and techniques from the class.
-This could build on the paper studied for the first project, or be on a new topic.
+For the final project, students will have an opportunity to define their own open-ended project to answer an interesting question about the world using methods and techniques from the class.

 In addition to the project assignments, there will be reading assignments and other preparation assignments for classes, and there